 Mile Marker: 75

-This is a very beautiful stop.
+This is a very beautiful stop along the Alaska Seward Highway.
 You can get out and stretch your legs and enjoy the beautiful scenery.
 If you want to explore the road less traveled you can pull off the Seward Highway and check out the historic town of Hope.

 There are also a lot of great hikes and camping spots in the area.